This loan is paid directly to your university or college to cover your tuition fees. You can get up to £9,250 a year.

 This is paid directly into your bank account to help with living costs.
 The amount you get depends on your household income.

-The maximum amount available in 2023/24 is:
+The maximum loan for single parents student in 2023/24 is:

 You’ll get slightly less in your final year.

-You can use the student finance calculator on gov.uk to estimate how much you’ll get.
+You can use the student finance calculator on GOV.UK to estimate how much you’ll get.

 As a single parent, you’ll also be entitled to the ‘special support loan’.